 If you need to export video to a file (for permanent storage or sharing), there are additional tools that will enable you to select and save that video.
-Beginning with version 2.2.1, Orchid Fusion VMS offers two methods for exporting video.
+Orchid Fusion VMS offers two methods for exporting video.
 The first method is the quicker of the two, accomplished by simply plugging in a date/time range and selecting a camera stream.
 The second method is more involved, allowing for looped video review and selection.